Car Dent Pullers: Do DIY Dent Removal Kits Work?

 Risks and advice

 Dent pullers have limited use and are not suitable for removing most types of dent.
-For large dents, always take your car to a professional.
+For large dents with paintwork damage, always take your car to a professional.
 At ChipsAway, our specialists can offer a dent removal service.
-We pioneered the SMART repair method and can also offer Paintless Dent Removal.
 Call us on 0800 145 5118, or complete our online form for your free estimate.